 How do attackers infiltrate financial institutions?

 Even with cybersecurity systems implemented, financial organizations remain vulnerable to a variety of methods employed by ransomware attackers.
-Social engineering is the most common root cause, as it preys on human error to infiltrate organizations’ networks and file systems.

 Top causes of ransomware attacks in finance, according to Sophos:

-Compromised credentials 23%
+Compromised credentials | 30% |

-Malicious email 19%
+Malicious email | 27% |

-Brute force attack 3%
+Brute force attack | 2% |

-• Malicious email and phishing both rely on user deception, fooling the user to click a link or download an attachment.
+- Malicious email and phishing both rely on user deception, fooling the user to click a link or download an attachment

 Do financial organizations pay the ransom?